nie-xin/react-redux-starter-kit/README.md

 ### Production Optimization

 Babel is configured to use [babel-plugin-transform-runtime](https://www.npmjs.com/package/babel-plugin-transform-runtime) so transforms aren't inlined.
 Additionally, in production, we use [react-optimize](https://github.com/thejameskyle/babel-react-optimize) to further optimize your React code.

+WARNING: react-optimize could cause some compilation problem on production, please turn off this plugin if you find complie time error/mobile browser error.